maep-tools/maep-backend/readme.md

 `pip3 install numpy scipy pyomo progressbar`

 ### Migrations
+You need to create a database called laracog in a mysql database.
 This command will create the tables in the database.
 Execute:
 `php artisan migrate`